markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

     `BUILD_PATH` specifies where the target binaries shall to be placed.

-6. To run the tool execute the following command:
+6. To check if the `chip-tool` works execute the following command from the `BUILD_PATH`

     ```
-    ./BUILD_PATH/chip-tool
+    $ chip-tool
     ```

-    As a result, a list of available clusters will show up.
-Each cluster can be used as a root of the new command corresponding to ZCL data model interaction, for instance:

-    ```
-    ./BUILD_PATH/chip-tool pairing
-    ```

-    will print the list of sub-operations available for `pairing` cluster.

-    The following is one of the possible final commands which requires particular command line arguments:

-    ```
-    ./BUILD_PATH/chip-tool pairing ble-thread
-    ```

-    Execution of above line will print an error and hint the proper list of parameters which must be provided to run ZCL operation.
+    As a result, the `chip-tool` shall print all available commands and denote them as _Clusters_.
+    However please note, that actually not all listed commands correspond to the _clusters_ in the Data Model context (e.g. pairing, discover).
+Each listed command can however become a root of the new _complex_ command by appending it with further sub-commands.
+    Examples of specific commands and their use cases are described in next steps.

 <hr>

 <a name="using"></a>

-## Using `chip-tool` for Matter accessory testing
+## Using `chip-tool` for Matter device testing

-This section describes how to use `chip-tool` to test the Matter accessory.
+This section describes how to use `chip-tool` to test the Matter device.
-Below steps depend on the application clusters that you implemented on the device side and may be different for your accessory.
+Below steps depend on the application clusters that you implemented on the device side and may be different for your device.

-### Step 1: Prepare the Matter accessory.
+### Step 1: Prepare the Matter device

 This tutorial is using the
 [Matter lighting-app example](https://github.com/project-chip/connectedhomeip/tree/master/examples/lighting-app)
 with the Bluetooth LE commissioning.
 However, you can adapt this procedure to other available Matter examples.

-Build and program the device with the Matter accessory firmware by following the example's documentation.
+Build and program the device with the Matter device firmware by following the example's documentation.

-### Step 2: Enable Bluetooth LE advertising on Matter accessory device.
+### Step 2: Enable Bluetooth LE advertising on Matter device

 Some examples are configured to advertise automatically on boot.
 Other examples require physical trigger, for example pushing a button.
-Follow the documentation of the Matter accessory example to learn how Bluetooth LE advertising is enabled for the given example.
+Follow the documentation of the Matter device example to learn how Bluetooth LE advertising is enabled for the given example.

 ### Step 3: Determine network pairing credentials

-You must provide the controller with network credentials that will be further used in the device commissioning procedure to configure the device with a network interface, such as Thread or Wi-Fi.
+You must provide the `chip-tool` with network credentials that will be further used in the device commissioning procedure to configure the device with a network interface, such as Thread or Wi-Fi.

 #### Thread network credentials

 Fetch and store the current Active Operational Dataset from the Thread Border Router.
+This step may vary depending on the Thread Border Router implementation.
-Depending on if the Thread Border Router is running on Docker or natively on Raspberry Pi, execute the following commands:
+If using the Open Thread Border Router (OTBR) this data can be retrieved in the following manner:

--   For Docker:
+-   For OTBR running in Docker:

     ```
     sudo docker exec -it otbr sh -c "sudo ot-ctl dataset active -x"